ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 that in contrast to an insulator or semiconductor where every k-point has the same number of **occupied** states, **in a metal the number of occupied states can vary from k-point to k-point**.
-Remembering that DFT is a gound state theory , a rapidly varying occupation number will makes it more difficult to converge.
+Remembering that DFT is a gound state theory , a rapidly varying occupation number will make the calculation more difficult to converge.

 ### Tackling Discontinuities